Navigating the coronavirus chemical industry impact

 The chemical industry is no stranger to disruption, from SARS to trade policy conflict and the financial crisis.
 Yet COVID-19 is unprecedented in its impact, creating a universal imperative for governments and businesses to take immediate action to protect their people.

-Unlike many other sectors, the chemical industry is not in a position to stop production and send workers home.
-Instead, it needs to strike the right balance between “social distancing” and keeping plants running to provide the basic necessities for society, as well as the antiseptics, disinfectants, protective packaging and more needed to fight the pandemic.
+As COVID-19 continued with lockdowns in a number of countries, the chemical industry adopted ways where they did not stop production and manage workers in their organization operating remotely when/where possible.
+The companies that succeeded in their operations struck a right balance between social distancing and keeping plants running to provide the basic necessities for society, as well as the antiseptics, disinfectants, protective packaging and more needed to fight the pandemic.